MSW Requirements And Application Process (2025 Guide)

 In general, personal experiences and informal roles should not be included in your MSW resume (for example, being a caregiver to a family member or personal hardships).
 The social work CV is a space for your professional experience, and personal experiences can be discussed in your personal statement.

 Be sure to follow any instructions from the school you are applying to when it comes to your social work CV, even if it contradicts what I am telling you here.
-Click here for social work CV editing or to get a copy of our social work CV grad school template.
+Click here for social work CV editing

 Reference guidelines for the MSW application: